ListenFirstMedia/lf-cli/README.md

 Alternatively, you may install a standalone build from the list below.
 Standalone builds include the appropriate Node JS binary and have no additional dependencies.
-The standalone builds will not intefere with existing Node installations.
-Standalone builds are distribtued as
+The standalone builds will not interfere with existing Node installations.
+Standalone builds are distributed as
 platform specific installers or tarballs.

 -   Windows